Open Research Opportunities

-Click on one of the image categories above to find an open research opportunities that is right for you and your goals.
+Click on one of the image categories below to find open research opportunities that are right for you and your goals.
 Some categories have many opportunities available but they vary by discipline, time of year, and other factors.
 Check back often!

-- STEP 4: Submit your UROC Researcher application by the application deadline.
+- STEP 4: Submit your UROC Researcher application by the next UROC Researcher application deadline.

 More places to search for research opportunities

 UROC has highlighted the programs listed below as a starting point to search for summer research opportunities across multiple disciplines.
 You can begin your search for a research opportunity using these links.
 All of the listings are non-exhaustive but will help you identify the types of programs available to undergraduates.
 Start your search early to identify the types of programs that interest you and diligently research program requirements.

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950.
 In many fields such as mathematics, computer science, and the social sciences, this site is where students should start to view multiple summer research programs at once.

 Pathways to Science supports pathways to the STEM fields: science, technology, engineering, and mathematics.
 Particular emphasis on connecting underrepresented groups with STEM programs, funding, mentoring and resources.

 The Summer Research Opportunities Program(SROP) is a gateway to graduate education at CIC universities.
 The goal of the program is to increase the number of underrepresented students who pursue graduate study and research careers.
 SROP helps prepare undergraduates for graduate study through intensive research experiences with faculty mentors and enrichment activities.
 Open to all fields of study.